 Yok Don National Park

-Vietnam’s largest wildlife preserve, Yok Don National Park, stretches 115,000 hectares between the hinge of the Cambodian border and the Serepok River.
+Vietnam’s largest wildlife preserve, Yok Don National Park covers over a thousand square kilometres of land between the hinge of the Cambodian border and the Serepok River, about 45km from Buon Ma Thuot.
+Much of it comprises deciduous forest, though the place can seem surprisingly dry for most of the year.
 If you start off early in the morning you might see E De and other minority peoples leaving their split-bamboo thatch houses for work in the fields, carrying their tools in raffia backpacks.
-In addition, over sixty species of animals, including tigers, leopards and bears, and more than 450 types of birds, populate the park; most, however, reside deep in the interior.
-Of all its exotic animals, elephants are what Yok Don is best known for; the tomb of the greatest elephant hunter of them all – Y Thu Knu (1850–1924), who had a lifetime tally of 244 – is located beyond the final hamlet from the park entrance.
+In addition, over sixty species of animal, including tigers, leopards and bears, and more than 450 types of bird, populate the park; most, however, reside deep in the interior.
+Of all its wildlife, elephants are what Yok Don is best known for; the tomb of the most famous elephant-hunter of them all – Y Thu Knu (1850–1924), who had a lifetime tally of 244 – is located beyond the final hamlet from the park entrance.

-There are a number of activities on offer in Ban Don, an increasingly switched-on national park.
-Basic hiking is the most popular, though you’ll need a guide ($40 full-day; $20 half-day).
-One interesting variation is a night hike ($10; seven-person minimum); at certain times of year, shine a torch into the darkness and you’ll see the eyes of thousands and thousands of frogs staring back at you.
-During daylight hours, it’s also possible to take a short boat-ride along the Serepok ($20 per boat), or have an elephant trekking tour; the latter cannot be recommended due to the unfriendly metal cages plonked atop the beasts.
+There are a number of activities on offer in Yok Don, an increasingly switched-on national park.
+Basic hiking is the most popular, though you’ll need a guide; the area in the vicinity of the park office is not terribly interesting, though heading further afield increases the chance of animal sightings considerably.
+One interesting variation is a guided night hike – at certain times of year, you can shine a torch into the darkness and see the eyes of thousands of frogs staring back at you.
+Crocodile sightings are another exciting possibility.
+During daylight hours, it’s also possible to take a short boat ride along the Serepok or join an elephant-trekking tour, though the latter is not recommended owing to the use of metal cages atop the animals.

-The sleepy, friendly town of Kon Tum sits on the edge of the Dakbla River, and is one of the best bases in the central highlands – unlike busy Buon Ma Thuot and concrete-heavy Pleiku, this provincial capital makes a highly pleasant place to stay.
-It also has a few sights of its own, including some sterling colonial-era architecture – some of the most beautiful buildings in the country.
+Sitting on the edge of the Dakbla River, the sleepy, friendly town of KON TUM could market itself as the Sapa of the South – except the mountains are hills, the weather stays warm and locals don’t wear traditional dress.
+It is, however, the best base in the central highlands for those wanting to understand minority culture, and unlike busy Buon Ma Thuot and concrete-heavy Pleiku, this provincial capital makes a highly pleasant place to stay.
+It also has a few sights of its own, including some lovely colonial-era architecture – some of the most beautiful buildings in the country.
 However, most are here to use Kon Tum as a springboard for jaunts to outlying villages of the Bahnar and other minorities such as the Sedang, Gieh Trieng and Rongao.
 There are about 650 minority villages in the province, of which only a few have been visited by foreigners, so the scope for adventure here is broad.

-There are dozens of Bahnar villages encircling Kon Tum.
-As most are free from the official restrictions that hang over Pleiku, you’re at liberty to explore this area at will, although for overnight stays it’s best to check first with the tourist office; if you opt for their guided tours it’ll work out at around $25 per person per day.
+There are dozens of Bahnar villages encircling Kon Tum (as well as some in the town itself).
+As most are free from the official restrictions that hang over Pleiku, you’re at liberty to explore this area at will, although for overnight stays it’s best to check first with the tourist office.
+Prices are often a little lower at Eva Café, whose knowledgeable staff speak excellent English.

-All Bahnar villages have at their centre a longhouse known as a rong.
-Built on sturdy stilts with a platform and entrance at either end (or sometimes in the middle); the interior is generally made of split bamboo and protected by a towering thatched roof, usually about 15m high.
-The rong is used as a venue for festivals and village meetings, and as a village court at which anyone found guilty of a tribal offence has to ritually kill a pig and a chicken, and must apologize in front of the village.
+All Bahnar villages have a longhouse at their centre known as a rong.
+They’re built on sturdy stilts with a platform and entrance at either end (or sometimes in the middle), and the interior is generally made of split bamboo and protected by a towering thatched roof, usually about 15m high.
+The rong is used as a venue for festivals and village meetings, and as a village court – anyone found guilty of a tribal offence has to ritually kill a pig and a chicken, and must apologize in front of the village.

 Plei Thonghia and Kon Hongo

-The villages of Plei Thongia and Kon Hongo, respectively 1km and 4km west of Kon Tum, are inhabited by members of the Rongao, one of the smaller minority groups in the region.
+The villages of Plei Thonghia and Kon Hongo, respectively 1km and 4km west of Kon Tum, are inhabited by members of the Rongao, one of the smaller minority groups in the region.
 Women are often busy weaving in the shade of their simple, wooden huts, ox carts trundle along the dusty road and children splash about in the Dakbla River down below.
-It’s possible to walk to Plei Tonghia – heading north from the Dakbla bridge, turn left at Ba Trieu and just keep going.
-Kon Hongo is within cycling distance but a little tricky to find – it’s easier to take a xe om there (20,000đ) and work your way back on foot.
+It’s possible to walk to Plei Tonghia – head north from the Dakbla bridge, turn left at Ba Trieu and just keep going (don’t be tempted to walk or cycle along the riverbank, since it’s a hard slog, mostly the wrong way).
+Kon Hongo is within cycling distance but a little tricky to find – it’s easier to take a xe om there and work your way back on foot.